Lake Superior Missing Plane Search

 Tuesday, September 10, 2024

 On Day 2 of the search for the missing NCAR plane in Lake Superior, the team continued their extensive survey operations.
-The RV Solon, equipped with a multibeam echosounder, and the ASV worked in tandem to continue mapping the 21-square-mile area of Lake Superior west of Houghton.
+The RV Soliton, equipped with a multibeam echosounder, and the ASV worked in tandem to continue mapping the 21-square-mile area of Lake Superior west of Houghton.
 The ASV faced some technical challenges due to water ingress but was back in operation by mid-morning, collecting live data on the lake bed.

 The crew is focusing on identifying reflective targets that might indicate aircraft debris.
 Meanwhile, Wayne Lusardi’s (Marine Archaeologist – Michigan DNR) vessel, equipped with a remotely operated vehicle (ROV) and side-scan sonar, is investigating promising targets flagged by the survey data.
 The team also encountered interesting geological features but has yet to definitively identify any wreckage, though they identified several potential targets that could yield results.